Cleveland Plumbing Supplies - Serving

 Living off of the history of a Masonic lodge founded in the late 1800's, the current 'owners' of this organization consistently pretend that they and their predecessors are one and the same.
 Simply put, they're NOT.
 It's a bald-faced lie to claim that they are!
 The original lodge was under the Grand Lodge of Ohio.
 This group belongs to an entirely different organization which has no connection with (not now nor ever) that Grand Lodge.
 While the current handful of members which remain joined when the lodge was under that jurisdiction, they severed all ties with them and even engaged in a lawsuit to separate themselves.

 That they now wrap themselves in the history of the lodge they destroyed is, at best, shameful.

 Here's a recent example:

 ASK THEM: how many of your members are currently serving and/or veterans of the Armed Forces?
+(Not just "many" as an answer is appropriate.
+Count them.
+Give us the breakdown.
+SURELY with the small membership you can figure this out, can't you?)
 You'll find, we suspect, only one: a Past Grand Master du jour - but NONE of those in Cleveland!
 So what would you call this type of tripe?
 Pandering?
 Perhaps....